Bridge to College

 - Emphasizes modeling, reasoning, and data analysis

-- Builds confidence and persistence with college‑level math expectations
+- Builds confidence and persistence with college-level mathematics expectations

 - Seniors who have had exposure to Algebra II

-To qualify for college placement, Bridge to College Math must be taken as a semesters in order in one year.
+To qualify for college placement, Bridge to College Mathematics must be taken as two semesters in sequence during the senior year.
 Placement and graduation pathway eligibility do not apply when the course is taken by juniors.

 - Students earning a B or higher in the second semester qualify for placement into MATH 107 (Math in Society) or MATH 146 (Statistics)

-- Recognized statewide as a senior‑year quantitative course meeting CADRs
+- Recognized statewide as a senior-year quantitative course meeting College Academic Distribution Requirements (CADRs)

 - Fulfills the Transition Course Graduation Pathway for mathematics

-Instructional delivery: Bridge to College Math must be taught at least 50% face-to-face and is not designed or suited for a fully online environment.
+Instructional Delivery: Bridge to College Mathematics must be taught at least 50 percent face-to-face and is not designed for a fully online environment.

 Bridge to College is designed for students who plan to attend college and would benefit from structured preparation before entering college‑level coursework.